tgdrive/teldrive-docs/docs/getting-started/advanced.md

 ```

 > [!NOTE]
->- Add `encrypt_files = true` in rclone config to enable encryption.
+>- Also add `encrypt_files = true` in rclone config to enable encryption.
 >- Keep your password safe once generated teldrive uses same encryption as of rclone internally
 so you don't need to enable crypt in rclone.
->- **Teldrive generates random salt for each file part and saves in database so its more secure than rclone crypt whereas in rclone same salt value  is used  for all files which can be compromised easily**.
+>- Teldrive generates random salt for each file part and saves in database so its more secure than rclone crypt whereas in rclone same salt value  is used  for all files which can be compromised easily.
 Enabling crypt in rclone makes UI redundant so encrypting files in teldrive internally is better way to encrypt files and more secure encryption than rclone.To encrypt files see more about teldrive rclone config.

 ## Adding Bot tokens